 Note on mixers

-T2 and T4 (DSP 3.xx) have a special interleaved mode in the DSP for playback of stereo 8-bit audio.
-When using this mode, the “Stereo Switch” register, only present in the CT-1345 mixer chip, must be enabled.
-Other types do not support this “8-bit Stereo PCM High Speed” mode nor do they have a CT-1345 mixer chip.
-This means that software programmed for a T2/T4 will sound incorrect if it plays a stereo digital audio stream on a T6; the output stream will sound mono, and slightly garbled.
-The shareware game Wolfenstein 3D is reported to exhibit this behavior.
+Because T2/T4 (DSP 3.xx) do not have 16-bit DMA, they instead have a special interleaved mode in the DSP for playback of stereo 8-bit audio.
+When using this mode, the “Stereo Switch” register, only present in the CT-1345 mixer chip, must also be enabled.
+Other types, such as T6, do not support this “8-bit Stereo PCM High Speed” mode nor do they have a CT-1345 mixer chip, though T6 has a backwards-compatible mixer mapping in other regards.
+This means that software programmed for a T2/T4 will sound incorrect on a T6 if it uses a stereo audio output stream.
+(The stream will sound mono, and slightly garbled.
+The shareware game Wolfenstein 3D is reported to exhibit this behavior.)
+The only stereo mode on a T2/T4 that is also supported with T6 cards is 8-bit auto-init DMA mode, but few T2/T4 applications use this mode because it was not documented until SB16 SDK was released.
+The CT-1345 also has filters that are omitted in later mixers.

 Note on MIDI